Defeating Our Human Nature (Part 6. Idolatry - Creating Your Own God)

 America's roots are in Christianity and the evolution of its social structure is such that, for the average person here, none carry small talismans in our pocket.
 We don't go to a temple and bow down to a carved or molded and decorated statue of some likeness under heaven.
 We don't have temple prostitutes or blood sacrifices or meat sellers but we have gods in America nonetheless.

-"For the love of money [love of money not money itself] is the root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows."
+"For the love of money [love of money not the money itself] is the root of all kinds of evil, for which some have strayed from the faith in their greediness, and pierced themselves through with many sorrows."
 (1 Timothy 6:10)

 "No servant can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve [worship] God and Mammon."
 (Luke 16:9)

 Which brings us to another god, the idea that any amount of pleasure obtained is a good thing and each person deserves to be surrounded by pleasure at all times.
 Hedonism is a god that never is satisfied.
 Lavish lifestyles scream at people of no means or of little means.
-They look at people who are rich and/or frivolous with their money and at all the pomp and ceremony, along with the attention which they receive from everyone, and covet it.
+They look at people who are rich and/or frivolous with their money and at all the pomp and ceremony, along with the attention which they receive from everyone, and they covet it.
 They make idols in their own mind of these people who have found a way to make all of their hedonistic dreams come true.
 Nothing offends when it comes to these people and what wasteful thing they wish to do with their lives and means.
 No one says "how can people live with such shallow lives?"
 They just envy and wish the same for themselves.
 People risk and lose millions and millions of dollars gambling for the chance to gain such a lifestyle.
 People who have these lifestyles are described as "having it all."
 But Jesus asked the question, what if a person gained the whole world but lost his soul?

 "For what profit is it to a man if he gains the whole world and is himself destroyed or lost?"
 (Luke 9:25)